 - IF I want to create a sustainable building, THEN I have to consider the lifecycle of the building during the design phase

 - IF I want to consider the lifecycle of the building, THEN I have to design the building using integrated design.

 - If I practice integrated design, THEN I need suitable design instruments that optimally support not only the planning and construction process, but also the operation of the building.
-This is why we have used BIM (Building Information Modeling) since 2008
+This is why we have used BIM (Building Information Modeling) since 2012 in all building projects.

 The commitment of ATP architects engineers to the subject of sustainability goes far beyond our project work: